Blog

 Effective implementation of innovative methodologies

-Assessment in innovative methodologies
+Evaluation in innovative methodologies

 Portfolio-based assessment allows students to demonstrate learning through collections of work that show growth over time.
-Digital portfolios can include multimedia presentations, project documentation, reflection essays, and peer feedback that provide comprehensive pictures of student achievement.
+Digital portfolios can include multimedia presentations, project documentation, reflective essays, and peer feedback that provide comprehensive pictures of student achievement.

 Conclusion